Set targets and plan

 Embedding impact targets in wider organisational targets

 Impact targets should be integrated in the organisation’s wider strategic targets, including financial objectives.
-Sustainability targets can be supportive of an organisation’s overall financial targets as they serve to manage risks, both idiosyncratic and systemic , and allow seizing business development opportunities.
+Sustainability targets can be supportive of an organisation’s overall financial targets as they serve to manage risks, both idiosyncratic and systemic For more information on idiosyncratic and systemic risk, read the thought piece The imperative for impact management: Clarifying the relationship between impacts, system-wide risk and materiality , and allow seizing business development opportunities.

-Organisations making decisions based on the sum of all available information, i.e. including information about the value the organisation creates for itself and for its stakeholders, is referred to as the practice of integrated thinking.
-Bringing all information together helps organisations identify any trade-offs they may need to make for any given decision.
-Trade-offs are inevitable, as organisations act within the constraints of their available resources and so can rarely maximise value for all stakeholders simultaneously.
+Organisations making decisions based on the sum of all available information, i.e. including information about the value the organisation creates for itself and for its stakeholders

 For sustainability-focused organisations, any sustainability topics embedded directly in the organisation’s purpose are inherently strategic.
 These organisations may be able to accept a lower financial return than they could otherwise obtain via products and/or services with similar risk, liquidity, and other financial characteristics (or, equivalently, by accepting the same financial return but with more risk, less liquidity, etc.) in order to generate certain kinds of impact.